All Episodes

 I want to get it all because I don't mean to be disrespectful.

-So anyway, we're all happy to know that uh Oscar the Cat uh is still alive and uh well maybe I well look at I guess the patients up there don't care.
+So anyway, we're all happy to know that Oscar the cat is still alive.

-Uh otherwise the story would be true.
+Otherwise, the story would be true.

-It's a well-written, and I should have suspected it.
+And I should have suspected it.

 You know, I let my professional guard down.

-I should have suspected it because uh there was no identifying link source or whatever, but it was uh it was written pretty well as a hoax.
+I should have suspected it because there was no identifying link source or whatever.

-So um anyway, it was just a cat, no big deal.
+So anyway, it was just a cat.

-Cat's little live story ends well.
+Cat's Little Alive story ends well.

-You see this story about this guy.
+You see this story about this guy?

 Where does this guy live?